Gi60: The International One Minute Theatre Festival

 “A full length play introduces you to a world.
 An evening of one minute plays introduces you to a universe of worlds.”

-Gi60: a One Minute History Gi60: The One Minute Play Festival was created by Steve Ansell, artistic director of ScreamingMediaProductions in 2003.
-At that time Steve was the Associate Director and head of New Writing at Harrogate Theatre, North Yorkshire, UK.
-Steve was curating a writing festival and looking for ways to offer more opportunity for writers to have their work staged.
-The idea of staging a one minute play festival was actually thanks to Christopher Durang and his anthology 27 Short Plays which contains a play titled 'One Minute Play' which Durang was commissioned to write for a one minute play festival.
-His play actually lasts over two minutes as he found the parameters limiting.
-It was for this reason that the first Gi60 was actually a two minute play festival called 120 Seconds which was presented as part of the 2003 Harrogate Theatre Write On festival.
-120 Seconds was a huge success with both writers and audiences and so in 2004, enthused by the reaction to 120 seconds the first 'Gone In Sixty Seconds' (Gi60) was presented.
-Almost 90 one minute plays were performed in two separate shows, one show for family audiences and one for more adult themed material.
-Once again the shows were a huge success with extra performances hastily arranged as the studio space housing the event couldn't accommodate the audience numbers.
+Gi60 was created by Steve Ansell, artistic director of Screaming Media Productions in 2003.
+He was curating a writing festival at Harrogate Theatre, UK, and looking for ways to offer more opportunity for writers to have their work staged.
+The idea of staging a one minute play festival was actually thanks to Christopher Durang and his anthology 27 Short Plays which contains a play titled “One Minute Play”; his play actually lasts over two minutes.
+This was why the first Gi60 was actually a two minute play festival called 120 Seconds presented as part of the 2003 Harrogate Theatre Write On Festival.
+120 Seconds was a huge success with both writers and audiences, and so in 2004, the first Gi60 was presented.
+Ninety one minute plays were performed in two separate shows, and once again it was a huge success, with extra performances hastily arranged to accommodate audiences.

-- Gi60 is open to anybody, of any age and from anywhere
+- Gi60 is open to everyone

 - Gi60 is free to enter and there is no fee for participating